mdbraber/docker-wordpress-sqlite/README.md

 _WordPress version currently installed:_ **6.2.2**
 _SQLite database integration plugin:_ **1.2.2**

-* Used in production for many sites, making it stable, tested and up-to-date
 * Optimized for 100 concurrent users
 * Optimized to only use resources when there's traffic (by using PHP-FPM's ondemand PM)
 * Works with Amazon Cloudfront or CloudFlare as SSL terminator and CDN